Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 After stopping in at Fancy Finds, take time to check out some of the other shops and buildings along Highway 87.

-Hike along the Horton Creek Trail
+Hike the Horton Creek Trail

 The Horton Creek Trail is located east of Payson, about 40 minutes from Strawberry.